patlegu/joschekscaptioner/README.md

 ## Installation

 You need Python 3.10+ and an NVIDIA GPU.
-If you don't have a GPU, enjoy waiting.

 ### Arch / Manjaro (btw)
 ```bash